CentralSquare Announces SuperFast 5K with Proceeds to Support Computer Science Education Among Youth

 CentralSquare’s second annual SuperFast 5K run in Lake Mary, Florida, supports Code.org

-Lake Mary, Fla., October 8, 2019 — CentralSquare, a leader in public sector technology, today announced that it is hosting its second annual SuperFast 5K run on Saturday, November 9.
+Lake Mary, Fla., October 8, 2019 — CentralSquare, a leader in public safety software, today announced that it is hosting its second annual SuperFast 5K run on Saturday, November 9.
 Bringing together employees, clients and community members, the run is open to the public and will start at 8 a.m., in Oval Park located at 900 International Parkway near CentralSquare’s headquarter office in Lake Mary.

 CentralSquare’s SuperFast 5K highlights a core value that defines the company’s culture: speed.
 CentralSquare moves with speed for its customers by accelerating new product releases, delivering industry-leading time to implementation and providing swift ticket resolution.
 In turn, CentralSquare customers also accelerate the speed of their operations with software solutions that help them to respond faster to emergencies, automate workflows and reporting, and shorten downtime resulting from asset and infrastructure repair, for example.